jbenner-radham/node-changelog/README.md

     $ changelog [OPTIONS] <COMMAND>

   Options
     --bullet-list-marker, -b    Use this marker for bullet lists ("*", "+", or "-").
 Defaults to "-".
     --heading-style, -H         Use this style of headings ("atx" or "setext").
                                 Defaults to "setext".
     --help, -h                  Display this message.
+    --separate-definitions, -s  Separate definitions with blank lines.
     --version, -v               Display the application version.

   Commands
     init [CHANGELOG]        Initialize a new changelog.